 Secondary applied study for worship students after completion of Piano Proficiency.
-Master class and jury required.
+Jury required.

 Elective piano for all seminary students.
 Available only when teaching loads permit.
 Material appropriate to the student's level.
 Master class and jury not required.
 This course may not be applied to meet the requirements of a piano concentration.
 May be repeated for credit.